M&A, ESOP and Valuation Resources

 • Artistic assets, such as music, film, and literature

-What Is the MPEEM?
+What Is the Multi-Period Excess Earnings Method (MPEEM)?

-Business Strategy: Understanding the value of your company’s intangible assets can help you make strategic decisions, such as deciding whether to enter a particular market or how to price products.
+Strategic Planning: Understanding the value of your company’s intangible assets can help you make strategic decisions, such as deciding whether to enter a particular market or how to price products.

-Financing: When raising capital, you might need not only to prove your business’s value to investors, but also to show your intangible assets’ value to persuade them to invest.
+Fundraising: When raising capital, you might need not only to prove your business’s value to investors, but also to show your intangible assets’ value to persuade them to invest.
 Whether those intangible assets are internally created or gained through acquisitions, understanding how to value them and prove to investors that they can create profits is crucial when trying to raise the capital you need.

 Mergers and Acquisitions (M&A): Understanding how to value intangible assets can help you negotiate a fair price in an M&A transaction.
 Following your acquisition of another company, that understanding can help you assess and capitalize the assets obtained.